Calculate the Area of a Circle

 Contact

-One dimension of the volume of sphere formula can be adjusted to calculate the volume of a spherical cap as a distorted hemisphere.
+One dimension of the volume of sphere formula can be adjusted to approximate the volume of a spherical cap as a distorted hemisphere.

 The volume of a cone can be calculated by algebraically comparing the volume of a vertical quadrant of a cone with equal radius and height to an octant sphere with equal radius, through a quadrant cylinder.